YHKok/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​
 * The index referred to **must** be a `Student`.
 * The start time **must not be greater than** the end time.
-* The session aiming to delete **must already exist** (same start time, end time, and occuring day) for the student in order for the command to succeed.
+* The session aiming to delete **must already exist** (same start time, end time, and occurring day) for the student in order for the command to succeed.

 Examples:
 * `deletesession 1 d/Mon ti/3pm-5pm`